laithalenooz/laithalenooz/README.md

 <br />

-- 🔭 I’m currently working as a freelancer
+- 🔭 I’m currently working as Senior Backend Software Engineer
-- 🌱 I’m currently learning Ruby on Rails
 - 👯 I’m looking to collaborate on anything that's interesting
 - 💬 Ask me about anything!
 - 📫 How to reach me: laithalenooz@gmail.com